Kelly And Nielsen Are The Latest Targets In President Trump’s Cabinet Shakeup

 “This is how the president works,” one White House official said.
 “He’s doused a bunch of people in gasoline and he’s waiting for someone to light a match.”

-One change that President Trump has already made is the removal of Deputy National Security Advisor Mira Ricardel, who reportedly has a contentious relationship with first lady Melania Trump.
+One change that President Trump has already made is the removal of Deputy National Security Adviser Mira Ricardel, who reportedly has a contentious relationship with first lady Melania Trump.
 Melania Trump allegedly clashed with Ricardel during her recent trip to Africa over issues as trivial as seating on a plane to as serious as Ricardel’s refusal to allow the use of National Security Council resources.
 Melania Trump’s team also believes that Ricardel is the source of some of the negative stories about the first lady and her staff.

 The first lady is not the only combative relationship that Ricardel has had within the Trump administration.
 She also clashed with Defense Secretary Jim Mattis, former National Security Council Chief of Staff Fred Fleitz as well as Chief of Staff John Kelly.
-Kelly has allegedly pushed National Security Advisor John Bolton to replace Ricardel for weeks.
+Kelly has allegedly pushed National Security Adviser John Bolton to replace Ricardel for weeks.
 President Trump finally decided to remove Ricardel from the administration at the urging of the first lady during his trip to Paris last week.

 Aside from his disagreement with Bolton on the subject of the migrant caravan, Kelly also clashed with President Trump on the issue.
 Kelly supported Nielsen’s suggestion to get the United Nations involved and became frustrated when President Trump suggested having his son-in-law Jared Kushner become involved in negotiations with Mexico to try to stop the caravan.